 The clustering problem described earlier, on the other hand, is an example of unsupervised learning, because the inputs come with no targets.
 Instead, the number K of desired clusters is (usually but not always) given as an input in addition to the set of unlabeled data points (the colors in the sample).
-Part of the desired output of the machine learning algorithm λ is again equivalent to a classifier where X is the set of all possible colors and
+Part of the desired output of the machine learning algorithm $\lambda$ is again equivalent to a classifier where X is the set of all possible colors and

-$$T = \{\mathbf{x}1, \dots, \mathbf{x}N\}$$
+$$T = \{\mathbf{x}1, \ldots, \mathbf{x}N\}$$

-$$h: X \to Y$$
+$$h : X \to Y$$

-$$Y = \{1, \dots, K\} ,$$
+$$Y = \{1, \ldots, K\} ,$$

 a set of indices into the table of allowed colors.
-This function takes an original color \mathbf{x} (inside or outside the training set T) and maps it to color number y in the colormap.
-In this context, the function h is called an indicator function, rather than a classifier, and defines a partition of X into K subsets X_1, \ldots, X_K by the following rule6:
+This function takes an original color $\mathbf{x}$ (inside or outside the training set T) and maps it to color number y in the colormap.
+In this context, the function h is called an indicator function, rather than a classifier, and defines a partition of X into K subsets $X_1, \ldots, X_K$ by the following rule:

-$$\mathbf{x} \in X_y \Leftrightarrow h(\mathbf{x}) = y \text{ for } y \in Y.$$ which tells which color corresponds to which index in Y. The colors c(y) in the map are not necessarily colors that are present in the original image.
+$$\mathbf{x} \in X_y \Leftrightarrow h(\mathbf{x}) = y \text{ for } y \in Y$$ , just as for classification.

-However, in addition to h, the algorithm λ must also output the colormap, that is, a mapping
+However, in addition to h, the algorithm $\lambda$ must also output the colormap, that is, a mapping which tells which color corresponds to which index in Y. The colors c(y) in the map are not necessarily colors that are present in the original image.

-$$c: Y \to X$$
+$$c : Y \to X$$

-What makes this machine learning task a clustering problem is that h must be constructed so that the partition of X it induces must be "natural:" colors within a subset X_y must be more similar to each other than colors in different subsets.
+What makes this machine learning task a clustering problem is that h must be constructed so that the partition of X it induces must be "natural:" colors within a subset $X_y$ must be more similar to each other than colors in different subsets.

 In turn, this constraint requires the existence of a distance (or, conversely, a similarity) function, that is, a measure for how different (or similar) two colors are.
-This constraint also requires defining some clustering loss, that is, a function that measures how bad a given clustering h is for some input set T. The learning algorithm then finds h so as to minimize the loss for T (perhaps approximately).
+This constraint also requires defining some clustering loss, that is, a function that measures how bad a given clustering h is for some input set T. The learning algorithm then finds h so as to minimize the average loss on T (perhaps approximately).

 Obviously, different distance or similarity functions and different loss functions yield different clusterings, and there are no "universal" choices for these aspects.
-We will not cover unsupervised learning in this course, and we therefore refrain from further elaboration or formalization, except to note that color quantization is really a "miniature" example of a machine learning problem: Each image is a new learning problem with its own training set T. In other words, while λ is typically run once in a classification problem, and h is then deployed in the real world, the function being deployed in color quantization is λ itself, and a new indicator function h is learned for each new image.
+We will not cover unsupervised learning in this course, and we therefore refrain from further elaboration or formalization, except to note that color quantization is really a "miniature" example of a machine learning problem: Each image is a new learning problem with its own training set T. In other words, while $\lambda$ is typically run once in a classification problem, and h is then deployed in the real world, the function being deployed in color quantization is $\lambda$ itself, and a new indicator function h is learned for each new image.
 Thus, each new image involves both training and inference.

-$^{^6{}m The}$ double arrow reads "if and only if."
+&lt;sup>6The double arrow reads "if and only if."